erickhan/pxdocs/content/reference/CLI/storagepolicy.md

 devpol          HA="2,Minimum" Encrypted="true" Sticky="true"...
 qapol           HA="2,Minimum" Encrypted="true" Sticky="true"...
 ```
-If `devpol` storage policy is set to **default** , then volume created afterword will have minimum repl level 2, encryption enabled, sticky bit on and periodic snapshot schedule 60 mins, 10 keeps
+If the `devpol` storage policy is set to be the **default** storage policy, then all volumes created will have a minimum repl level of 2, encryption enabled, sticky flag on, and periodic snapshot schedule of 60 mins, keeping 10 snapshots.

-## Set default storage policy
+## Setting a default storage policy

-If storage policy is set as default, volume created afterward will follow volume parameters defined by storage policy.
+If a storage policy is set as the default, all volumes created will follow the spec defined by that storage policy.
-You can use `pxctl storage-policy set-default` option to set storage policy as default policy in portworx cluster
+You can use the `pxctl storage-policy set-default` command to set a storage policy as the cluster-wide default.

-Set **devpol** as default storage policy
+How to set **devpol** as the default storage policy:
 ```
 # pxctl storage-policy set-default devpol
 Storage Policy *devpol* is set to default